shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 ## Protagonist

-Driven by external / internal motivations
+Main character. **Character** revile when human characters make choices under pressure.
+Driven by external / internal motivations.

 - name, birth day, age, best friend, worst enemy, places they have been, things they have done,  what want accomplished, what afraid, what like to do, hidden talent, deepest secret, motto, desire, goal, fear, strategy, talent  , competence

-- **Character** revile when human characters make choices under pressure

-choices are only meaningful and reinforces players identity

 ## Antagonist
+A person who actively opposes or is hostile to Protagonist.

 ## Character Arcs
 change in a
 character and/or his situation is called an arc.